 How long do we retain your personal information?

-All information held by Dr Kershaw’s Hospice is retained in accordance with Dr Kershaw’s ‘Records Management Retention Policy’ which can be found at the link.
+All information held by Dr Kershaw’s Hospice is retained in accordance with Dr Kershaw’s ‘Records Management Retention Policy’ which can be found here.

 Visitors to our websites